binkley/homebrewery-files/witch.md

 ##### 🛡️ Ally Buffs & Wards

+- **Beacon of Hope** <br>
+  Healing heals you more than usual.
+  _Not a substitute for a proper healer, but I do what I can._

 - **Catnap** <br>
   Send up to three creatures into a magical slumber for a brief but deeply restful nap.
-Ideal for harried familiars, wounded allies, or covenmates between crises.
+  _Harried familiars, tired allies: a good nap is all purpose._

 - **Life Transference** <br>
-  Give your life to heal another&mdash;blood for blood, breath for breath.
+  Give your some of your life force to heal another.
+  _This hurts; it really hurts.
+It hurts me more than it does you._

+- **Haste** <br>
+  Focus on speeding up a creature in your sight.
+  _Better them than you, but if you, take a good meal after._

 - **Magic Circle** <br>
+  A circle of safety.
+Not only a circle on the ground, but above you as well.

 - **Remove Curse** <br>
+  Undo the harmful words of others.
+  _So they cursed you?
+Curse them back; it&rsquo;s just words._

 - **Revivify** <br>
-  A soul still warm may yet be coaxed back.
+  A soul still warm may be coaxed back.
   _Get up you lazy bones!
 Death is no excuse._

 ##### 📌 Damage & Control

+- **Antagonize** <br>

 - **Bestow Curse** <br>
   A lingering malediction tailored to your spite.
+  _Don&rsquo;t you mess with me!
+I&rsquo;ll show you what!_

 - **Call Lightning** <br>
   Under a stormy sky, your wrath becomes thunder made flesh.
+  _Let&rsquo;s see &hellip; this finger calls lightning, this one calls fire &hellip; let&rsquo;s use the finger when I'm angry._

 - **Counterspell** <br>
   A stern gesture and sharp word unravel enemy magic mid-cast.
+  _Take that!_

 - **Enemies Abound** <br>
-  Confuse a creature&rsquo;s mind so it sees all as threats.
-Let your foes tear each other apart.
+  Confuse a creature&rsquo;s mind so it sees all as threats and let them fight amongst themselves.
+  _Did you hear what they called you?_

 - **Fear** <br>
-  A terrible vision sends foes fleeing &mdash; your shadow stretches farther than your body.
+  A vision sends foes fleeing.
+Your shadow stretches farther than your body, and recalls their worst terrors.

 - **Hypnotic Pattern** <br>
   A swirling, mind-drowning display that pacifies the mind.
-  Candlelight, fireflies, spiraling ash binds the eye.
+  They seem stupid now, but will remember you after with the hand-waving and the confetti.

 ##### 🔍 Utility, Ritual, & Trickery